quangv/docs/src/doc/reference/cordova_5.2/file/index.rst

 Slow recursive operations for /android\_asset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Listing asset directories is really slow on Android.
-You can speed it up though, by adding ``src/android/build-extras.gradle`` to the root of your android project (also requires cordova-android@4.0.0 or greater).
+You can speed it up though, by adding ``src/android/build-extras.gradle`` to the root of your android project (also requires cordova-android 4.0.0 or greater).

 iOS Quirks
 ----------